5 Reasons Why Specialist Mental Health Furniture Is Essential In Challenging Environments

 Specifying furniture that can’t be easily damaged removes the target and takes the challenge away from the service user, which has obvious financial benefits while also keeping the service user safe.

-3. Reduces The Risk Of Self Harm – Anti-Ligature Features
+3. Reduces The Risk Of Self Harm – Ligature-Reduction Features

 Some mental health facilities may care for service users that want to inflict harm on themselves or others.
 Having furniture that reduces the risk of ligatures helps keep the chances of harm low.